reuniware/Metrader5_EA/March_2023_Work/HorizontalHigh.md

 Up arrow : Will move the horizontal line up of one PIP.

 Down arrow : Will move the horizontal line down of one PIP.

+r : Will reset all (will redraw an horizontal line on the high price of the previous japanese candlestick).